shadow/shadow/docs/5-Developer-Guide.md

 fi
 ```

-If you find non-deterministic behavior, please consider helping to diagnose the problem by opening a [new issue](https://github.com/shadow/shadow/issues/new).
+If you find non-deterministic behavior in your Shadow experiment, please consider helping to diagnose the problem by opening a [new issue](https://github.com/shadow/shadow/issues/new).

 ### Tagging Shadow releases